davidkjeremiah/REST-APIs-Webscraping-and-Working-with-Files/lab_Requests_HTTP.md

 A query string is a part of a uniform resource locator (URL), that sends other information to the web server.

-The start of the query is a **?**, followed by a series of parameter and value pairs, as shown in the image below.
+The start of the query is a **?**, followed by a series of parameter and value pairs, like this: `http://httpbin.org/?id='123'&name='David`

 The first parameter name is **Name** and the value is **Joseph**.
 The second parameter name is **ID** and the value is **123**.
 Each pair, parameter, and value is separated by an equals sign, **=**.
 The series of pairs is separated by the ampersand **&**.